aeonic-dev/tint/README.md

 ```

 Or style tint yourself - have a look at index.js to view the html source.

+Alternatively, you can self-host tint and import the two files in `dist/`.

 ## Usage
 To open the tint modal: